theupdateframework/taps/tap15.md

 prevent repetition and a large targets metadata filesize.
 Currently, the delegating metadata will list the keyid for this key in every bin delegation, potentially repeating the same 32-bit value thousands of times.
-The first four delegations in the resulting metadata would
+The delegations in the resulting metadata would
 include:

 <pre><code>